Source: http://bit.ly/1JRMMOz Photo Credit: Dementia CC License: http://bit.ly/2xLZ0ap

 Cantor’s Giant Softshell Turtle Facts

 - Regrettably, the population of the Cantor’s Giant Softshell Turtle appears to be in decline.
 For that reason, the IUCN lists the species as Endangered, on its Red List.
-The primary threats to its existence also seem to be habitat loss and hunting.
+The primary threats to its existence seem to consist of habitat loss and hunting.

 Related Species